topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 7.2 Joystick
 ---
-This example shows how the VCP-G reads joystick inputs and prints their value to the Serial Monitor.
+This example shows how the VCP-G reads joystick inputs and displays their value on the Serial Monitor.
 You can receive three inputs: X-axis, Y-axis, and buttons.
 The serial monitor verifies the received signals.
 The movements made on the X and Y axes change the value of the port, which corresponds to the numeric value of the analog output.
 In allows for precise control for applications that require fine adjustment.
+>!(정정필요)!
+In allows에서 in이 무슨 의미인가요?

 **Note:** Dual Axis Joystick Module (KY-023) is a product of Joy-IT.
 All rights to its design, trademark, and related intellectual property are owned by Joy-IT.
 </br></br>